MarkLee7925/Bank-Stock-Prices-Prediction/README.md

 The stock market trends were predicted using Long Short-Term Memory (LSTM) models.
 Each model contains multiple layers with Dropout regularization to reduce the likelihood of overfitting (model performs adequately in training, but poorly in testing/validation).
 Although the model captured the trends over a five year time frame, this can be scaled to even longer periods.

-Due to the highly unpredictable nature of stock markets, the performances of each model can vary over time.
-Thus, the intention of each model was to capture and predict (as closely as possible) the overall trends of the stock prices rather than the actual values themselves.
-In other words, each model was designed to determine if the stock market prices were increasing or decreasing over time.
+Due to the highly unpredictable nature of stock markets, the performances of each model varies over time.
+Thus, the intention was to predict (as closely as possible) the overall trends of the stock prices rather than the actual values themselves.
+In other words, each model was designed to determine if the stock  prices were increasing or decreasing over time.

 ## References: